collapsed-stacks/startups/questions/7820/how-much-equity-should-i-push-for.md

 - tagged: `equity`, `intellectual-property`
 - score: 4

-<p>I am in a team where we are developing a web application.
+I am in a team where we are developing a web application.
 I am the main and only coder available in the team.
 Company is not registered yet and will be registered in about a month.
 I didn't join based on any agreement for salary or anything.
 My only goal was to make this startup successful and I had to work a lot to present our crude product to one of our future clients (They were happy).
 We have not discussed about splitting of shares among us.
-What should I push for, I own the IP of the whole code and I don't want to cause any differences among us by claiming that I need higher share than them.</p>
+What should I push for, I own the IP of the whole code and I don't want to cause any differences among us by claiming that I need higher share than them.

 ## Answer 9040